Lots of great people

 Over many years, I’ve accumulated knowledge and experience that inform a broad perspective on health and wellness, particularly relating to living in Israel.
 My interests include history, geography, hiking, archeology, and foraging for edible and medicinal plants.

 I’ve always loved reading and writing: my first career involved researching and editing a wide range of topics.
-Although eventually I got bored and left the field, The Healthy Jew draws from experience in research, writing, and critical thinking.
+Although eventually I got bored and left the field, Healthy Jew draws from experience in research, writing, and critical thinking.

 But I’m not a doctor or therapist, just your local health teacher and foraging guide.
 To learn more about what I am not, check out here.